 So, do I add 2-stroke or not?

 As the SASOL test concluded, adding 2-stroke oil to ULSD does nothing to improve its lubricity; there are already additives included that help with that.
 And that it might even cause increased injector fouling over time (increased by about two per cent).
 So, you could argue that it doesn’t really help or hinder…but, for me, I wouldn’t bother wasting the extra money on a bottle of 2-stroke to tip into my diesel.
-You’re probably better off adding some sort of high-strength cleaner instead – there’s evidence around to suggest that stuff does work (although vehicle manufacturers don’t recommend you use it) but that’s another story for another time, because I need a lie down.
+You’re probably better off adding some sort of high-strength cleaner instead – there’s evidence around to suggest that stuff does work.
+But that’s another story for another time, because I need a lie down… and you probably do to.
+Thanks for making it to the end of this article.